Stationary coupled KdV systems and their St\"ackel representations: Stationary cKdV systems

+on the linear problems \eqref{l1}.
 The factor $\lambda^{m}\mu$ is chosen here in order to relate the stationary system \eqref{r2} with an appropriate Stäckel system.
-The parameters $\mu$ and $\lambda$ are spectral parameters of the linear problems (\ref{l1}) and (\ref{s3a})--(\ref{s3b}), that are assumed to be isospectral, i.e. independent of all evolution variables.
+The parameters $\mu$ and $\lambda$ are spectral parameters of the linear problems (\ref{l1}) and \eqref{s3ab}, and they are assumed to be isospectral, i.e.~independent of all evolution variables.
 Then, the constraint \eqref{s3a} and the compatibility condition $(\Psi_{t_{k}})_{t_{n+1}}=(\Psi_{t_{n+1}})_{t_{k}}$ yields